 This test helps in determining the relative abrasion resistance of refractory brick at room temperature.
 This test method can also be applied to castable refractories.

-This test helps in determining the the microscopic analysis of materials using thin sections or polished surfaces.
+This test helps in determining the microscopic analysis of materials using thin sections of polished surfaces.

 This test helps in determining the acid resistance capacity of the refractory material.

 Thermal conductivity depends upon the chemical and mineralogical compositions as well as the glassy phase contained in the refractory and the application temperature.
 The conductivity usually changes with rise in temperature.
 In case, where heat transfer is required through brick work, for example in recuperators, re-generators, muffles, etc. the refractory should have high conductivity.
 Low thermal conductivity is desirable for conservation of heat by providing adequate insulation.